wtergan/PyTorch-ML-Implementations/README.md

 The CIFAR-10 dataset served as a benchmark for evaluating the performance of various machine learning algorithms, particularly in the area of image classification.

-Below is the desciptions of the various model architectures I have implemented using Pytorch as the framework, but first, lets show the default parameters I've used.

 ### Parameters (default, can be changed):

 - `--lr` default=1e-3: Learning Rate.
-- `--epoch` default=50: Number of epochs in the training loop.
+- `--epoch` default=100: Number of epochs in the training loop.
 - `--trainbatchsize` default=100: Size of the train batch.
 - `--testbatchsize` default=100: Size of the test batch.

+## Model Architecture:

 Now, lets decribe the various model architectures thats been implemented: